JetBrains/Qodana/topics/gitlab.md

 configuration options described in the [](docker-image-configuration.xml) section.

 The `variables` keyword defines the `QODANA_TOKEN` [variable](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui) referring to the [project token](project-token.md) generated in Qodana Cloud.
-This token is required by paid %product% licenses and optional for using under the Community license.
+This token is required by the paid %product% [linters](pricing.md#pricing-linters-licenses), and is optional for using with the Community linters.

 You can see these sections to learn how to generate the project token: